 - 1. Explain what an election is

 - 2. Recognize some government leaders throughout history (Washington, Franklin, Lincoln)

 - 3. Name the governor of Connecticut and the President of the United States

-- 4. Describe the work of a Mayor.
-Governor and the President
+- 4. Describe the work of a Mayor, Governor and the President

-- 5. Recognize symbols that honor and foster patriotism in the United States including, but not limited to:
+- 5. Recognize symbols that honor and foster patriotism in the limited to:

 - a.
 American flag

 - b.
 Bald eagle

 - c.
 Washington Monument

 - d.
 Statue of Liberty